top of page

 Blood, Sweat and Tears

-Postpartum Bleeding - the what, why and what to do
+Postpartum Bleeding - the what, why and how to do

 But modern advances have come to save the day (a little).
 I can’t make the uterus cramps and bleeding go away but I can explain what is happening and what you can do to make these couple of weeks more bearable.